10 BEST Things To Do In Ushuaia, Argentina In 2026

 - Difficulty: Easy to Moderate

 One of the most famous hikes in Ushuaia, Laguna Esmeralda is known for its stunning turquoise lake nestled between mountains.
-The trail is relatively easy, with a mix of forests, peat bogs, and open valleys leading up to the lake.
-On a clear day, the view is absolutely breathtaking!
+You don’t need a lot of hiking experience for this trek.
+We saw people of all ages and fitness levels doing it.

 6. Hike at Laguna del Caminante

-Need some challenging AND beautiful hike?
+Need some challenging AND a beautiful hike?

 - Distance: 20 km (round trip)